Have you seen one of

 on black paper anyway?

-general is nothing special.
-It’s just another tool in the toolbox of
+Black paper, in general, is nothing special.
+It’s just another tool in the toolbox of an artist.

 Most people draw on